-WIN £500 IN OUR NEW FILM COMPETITION!
+WIN £500 IN OUR STAFFORDSHIRE DAY FILM COMPETITION!

-To celebrate Staffordshire Day 2021, this new film competition, organised with the help of Enjoy Staffordshire and Staffordshire County Council, is looking for great movies about our fabulous county.
+The Staffordshire Day film competition is back, and once again we’re looking for great movies about our fabulous county.

-Videos will be judged by the award-winning film-makers Darren Teale MBE (Junction 15) and Ray Johnson MBE (Staffordshire Film Archive).
+Videos will be judged by the award-winning filmmakers Darren Teale MBE (Junction 15) and Ray Johnson MBE (Staffordshire Film Archive).

-Our judges are impartial and highly-qualified.
+Our judges are impartial and highly qualified.

 Business in the Community

 You do not have to live in Staffordshire to enter, but all videos must be about Staffordshire, on the theme of The Great Outdoors.

 The panel holds the right to withdraw any video if the content includes sexual/adult content or is deemed political/campaigning.

 All submissions must hold full copyright or copyright permission from the owner of any music/footage used within the video.

 By entering the competition, you are giving permission to Enjoy Staffordshire and We Are Staffordshire to use your submission, with a credit, to market Staffordshire after the competition.